kitsonk/dojo2-core/README.md

    assignments.
 1. The most appropriate data types SHOULD be used in all cases (i.e. boolean for booleans, not number).
+1. Files MUST NOT end with an empty line.

 ## Documentation